 - Ensure that areas of the building not water impacted are not contaminated during remediation.

-- Ensure following remediation buildings are safe to re-occupy.
+- Ensure buildings are safe to re-occupy following remediation.

-- Ensure activities are efficient which controls cost and reduces remediation time.
+- Ensure activities are efficient, which can help control cost and reduce remediation time.

-- If individuals have signs and symptoms of mold exposure they should cease clean up work.
-Symptoms would include allergic reactions such as nasal stuffiness, eye irritation, and wheezing.
+- If individuals have signs and symptoms of mold exposure, they should cease cleanup work.
+Symptoms could include allergic reactions, such as nasal stuffiness, eye irritation and wheezing.